- March 11, 1943

-Arturo Merzario is a former Italian racer, best known for his Formula 1 career, but also for his participation in the mountain-climb events across Europe.
+Arturo Merzario is a former Italian racer, best known for his Formula 1 career, but also for his participation in the mountain-climb events and sports car races.

 Arturo Francesco Merzario was born in Civenna, near the town of Como, on 11th of March 1943.
 Interestingly, his real name is Arturio but an error was made on name registration so he continued his life as Arturo, although throughout his career, he occasionally used name Arturio on his helmet.

 Merzario started his racing career as a driver of Abarth sports cars in the second half of the 1960s.
 His driving skills were spotted by many and Ferrari hired him as a factory team driver in 1970.
 The famous Italian manufacturer struggled at that time to beat Porsche and its famous 917 model but soon, 312P was made, and its creation put Ferrari back on the winning track.
 Merzario raced alongside famous names like Jacky Ickx and Mario Andretti.
 The most memorable moments of his life are the 1972 victory in legendary Targa Florio race in Sicily when he drove with the rally legend Sandro Munari and the victory at 1000 kilometres of Spa with Brian Redman.

 That same year, 1972, Merzario circumstantially debuted in Formula 1.
 Mario Andretti was absent due to his racing commitments in the United States while Clay Regazzoni injured his arm while playing football.
 Merzario jumped into the seat of Ferrari and finished sixth at British Grand Prix.
 Team officials were happy with Merzario’s performances and decided to pair him with Jacky Ickx for 1973 Formula 1 campaign.